AndrasKovacs/staged-fusion/README.md

       in  go $$seed $$b ||]

 In the `step` call, the second argument handles the `Stop` case and the third the `Yield` case.
-The `seq b` is needed because TH seems to ignore bang patterns in quotes.
+The `seq b` is needed because TH seems to sometimes ignore bang patterns in quotes.

 Conversion to `Push` is exactly the same thing as implementing `foldr`: